veracode/verademo-dotnetcore/README.md

 * Move 'correct' SQL over to EF so there are good examples in there too.

 ### Ongoing:
+* Consider whether routed ASPX & Master Pages would reflect the more common approach used by customers
 * More flaws!
 Review against the VeraDemo docs and achieve Flaw Parity where language/framework allows.
 * Add more CRLF injection for Headers/Logs.
 Trust Boundary